shawnlknight/mean-stack-todo/README.md

 ## Motivation

-I built this application to become more familiar with the MEAN stack and Angular in particular.
-I also wanted to build an accessible app using [ngAria](https://docs.angularjs.org/guide/accessibility).
+I built this application to become more familiar with the MEAN stack to learn how to incorporate accessibility with [ngAria](https://docs.angularjs.org/guide/accessibility)

 ## TODO